 Is it easier to understand why dentists emphasize the importance of at-home oral hygiene habits?
 Taking a few minutes every day to brush and floss your teeth can prevent you from pain, costly dental care and time away from your work, family and friends.

 Why See a Professional Dental Hygienist?

-According to the American Dental Association, the average person should see a dentist every six months for preventative visits; however, depending on your current oral health and overall health, you may be advised to see Dr. Porter more regularly.
+According to the American Dental Association, the average person should see a dentist every six months for preventative visits; however, depending on your current oral health and overall health, you may be advised to see Drs.
+Porter and Warren more regularly.